 - At put-ins and take-outs and during safety presentations, raft occupants should distance from other rafting participants.
 Companies should communicate and when possible separate their rafters from each other using the available beach space to prevent comingling.

-- Rain gear and buffs are available for purchase at retail store.
+- Rain gear and buffs are available for purchase at retail store, while supplies last.

 - All fishing trips are private as in people hire their own guide.
 Different parties are never mixed

-- All participants are required to sign a paper liability release form
+- All participants are required to sign a liability release form.

 - Form and fishing licenses are set on a table, then checked by staff or their guide.
-Social distancing is maintained during check in.
-Guides also have liability forms with them and will check licenses when meeting at river.
+Social distancing is maintained during check-in.
+Guides also have liability forms with them and will check licenses when meeting at the river.

 - The river is accessed by guests driving their own vehicle.
-Guide drives their own in front of guests.
+The guide drives their own in front of guests.